igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
-`updateOwner()` has no event, so it is difficult to track off-chain changes in the buy price.
+`setBuyPrice()` does not emit an event, so it is difficult to track changes in the value of `buyPrice` off-chain.

 ### Recommendation